20+ Elf on a Shelf Ideas - simple and quick - Greater Lansing Area Moms

 Been sick?
-Someone had COVID?
-RSV?
-Strep throat?
 Well, the elf must quarantine.
 As in, sit in time out.
 No North Pole Norovirus here.
 A small band aid across the face acting as a mask and place him (or her) in some sort of jar, or somewhere up and away – 5 days of quarantine to curb the possibility of the Elf introducing any new germs.
-Days 1 – 5 are done from 6 feet.
+A few days from a few feet away.

 Elf slept like a baby with his head propped up with a diaper and he found a missing pacifier.